VitrumTormento/Game-Prototype/README.md

 # Game-Prototype

+Update 1.0
+Incorporated Serfs: idle rate defined by respective resource clicker rate - requires building lvl 1 to hire Implemented levels to upgrades/buildings and a serf count Modified cost and cost increase values
+Some CSS implementation for screen resolutions/ratios and green buttons!

 Update 0.5
 Added descriptions of upgrade/building costs when mouse is detected on div element Added slight styling to differentiate log messages.